Modular degree and a conjecture of Watkins: Introduction

-When we discuss even $m_E$, it is essential to note that Dummigain-Krishnamoorthy \cite{DK13} established a lower bound on $\nu_2(m_E)$ in terms of $\omega(N_E)$.
+When we discuss even $m_E$, it is essential to note that Dummigan-Krishnamoorthy \cite{DK13} established a lower bound on $\nu_2(m_E)$ in terms of $\omega(N_E)$.
 In fact, it turns out that $\nu_2(m_E)\geq \omega(N_E)-1$ for almost all elliptic curves over $\Q$.
 Using this and Bhargava-Shankar's \cite{BS13} result on the average rank bound, we record another heuristic argument in Theorem~\ref{thm:avg} towards Watkins's conjecture, which says the following. \begin{theorem} The average rank of all elliptic curves is bounded by the average of all $2$-adic valuations of modular degrees. \end{theorem} When we allow $E$ to have a non-trivial 2-torsion $\Q$ point, one can show that $\mathrm{rank}_{\Z}(E(\Q))\leq \omega(N_E)-1$, when $E$ is semistable.
-In particular, when Caro-Pasten proves $E[2]=\Z/2\Z$, Watkins's conjecture in \cite{CP22}, when the number of non-split multiplicative reduction is either odd or $\omega(N_E)$.
-Following the same approach, we prove an extension of this in Theorem~\ref{thm:CP22extension} for the case $E[2]=(\Z/2\Z)^2$.
+In particular, when $E(\Q)[2]=\Z/2\Z$, Caro-Pasten proved Watkins's conjecture in \cite{CP22}, when the number of non-split multiplicative reduction is either odd or if there is no prime of split multiplicative reduction.
+Following the same approach, we prove an extension of this in Theorem~\ref{thm:CP22extension} for the case $E(\Q)[2]=(\Z/2\Z)^2$.

 Given an elliptic curve $E/\Q$, we consider the family of quadratic twists $\{E^{(D)}\}$.
 Watkins's conjecture has also been studied for such families.
-In the case when $E$ has a non-trivial 2-torsion $\Q$ point, Esparza-Lozano and Pasten showed in \cite{EP21} that Watkins's conjecture is true $\omega(D)$ is sufficiently large.
-The Crux of their argument lies in the relation of $m_{E}$ with the Peterson norm $||f_E||_{N}$, where $f_E\in S_2(\Gamma_0(N))$ be the newform associated to $E$.
+In the case when $E$ has a non-trivial 2-torsion $\Q$ point, Esparza-Lozano and Pasten showed in \cite{EP21} that Watkins's conjecture is true when $\omega(D)$ is sufficiently large.
+The crux of their argument lies in the relation of $m_{E}$ with the Petersson norm $||f_E||_{N}$, where $f_E\in S_2(\Gamma_0(N))$ be the newform associated to $E$.
 This association is due to Gross \cite{Gross85}, which we recall in Section~\ref{sec:tools}.
 When $E$ has a prime power conductor, Watkins's conjecture for any quadratic twist $E^{(D)}$ is proved by Caro in \cite{caro22watkinss}.
 Setzer's classification \cite{Setzer75} of such elliptic curves has proven useful, in addition to using the relation with $||f_E||_{N}$.
 In Section~\ref{sec:twisttrivial}, we extend the study of twists for the cases when $E(\Q)[2]$ is trivial.
 In particular, we record in Theorem~\ref{thm:twisttrivial} that Watkins's conjecture is true for almost all the twists under the assumption of GRH and BSD conjectures.

 Section~\ref{sec:tools} discusses several identities about $m_E$.
 Historically, they served as tools to study several arithmetic properties of $m_E$.
 As already mentioned, the relation between $m_E$ and $||f_E||_{N}$ is recalled, and the consequence of the growth of $m_E$ is discussed.
 Many resources are available on the related subjects, and nothing original is guaranteed in this section.
 Instead, it serves the reader a quick introduction to the subject and provides a notational setup for the article.
 In Section~\ref{sec:bounds}, we briefly discuss the growth of $m_E$.